TheCoderFactory/rails-setup-for-mac/README.md

 Hopefully you have a recent version of Mac OSX installed.

-01. If you have Mavericks you can install Command Line Tools using this command.
+01. If you have Mavericks (10.9) or Yosemite (10.10), you can install Command Line Tools using this command.
 Choose to install and follow the prompts.

   In your terminal, type `xcode-select --install`